redace85/general-tele-bot-rust/README.md

 # general-tele-bot-rust
 general purpose telegrambot written with rust

-teloxide demo up and running
+using teloxide
+a remote bot